lucareolon/lucareolon/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!

-  I'm a passionate data enthusiast and aspiring data analyst with a strong engineering background.
-Here, you'll find my projects showcasing expertise in data analysis, visualization, and problem-solving.
-I believe in collaboration and continuous learning.
-Feel free to explore my work and reach out for potential collaborations.
+I am a Mechanical Engineer with a Master’s degree and expertise in manufacturing optimization, data analysis and engineering design.
+Throughout my career, I have utilized software like SolidWorks, Siemens NX, MATLAB, and R to drive the design, simulation, and analysis of mechanical systems that are both efficient and innovative.
+With experience in CNC machining, prototyping, and material science, I have focused on enhancing product quality, performance, and cost-effectiveness.
+I apply Lean Manufacturing strategies to continuously improve production processes and projects to promote sustainable business growth.

+I am seeking opportunities as a Mechanical Engineer, Product Design Engineer, or Project Engineer, where I can leverage my technical expertise, problem-solving skills, and international experience to drive innovation and efficiency.
+With a proven ability to collaborate in cross-functional teams and optimize engineering processes, I am committed to delivering high-quality solutions that align with business and industry objectives.
 Thank you for visiting!

 #### Projects:
  - [Google Analytics Capstone Project](https://github.com/lucareolon/bikeshare-project)